Zachary Stein

 Zak Stein studied educational neuroscience, human development, and the philosophy of education at Harvard University.
-He is currently researching the relations between education, human development, and the evolution of civilizations at the Ronin Institute and serves as the Co-President and Academic Director of the activist think-tank at the Center for Integral Wisdom, where he writes on and teaches integral meta-theory.
+He is currently researching the relations between education, human development, and the evolution of civilizations at the Ronin Institute and served as the Co-President and Academic Director of the activist think-tank at the Center for Integral Wisdom, now The Center for World Philosophy and Religion.

 ~ Adapted from the information on his website